drtjwalton/drtjwalton.github.io/_pages/book.md

 </style>

 <div class="row">
-In November 2025, my book "<a href="https://link.springer.com/book/9783031964510">Probing the Universe: A Geometrical View for Observers of Spacetime Physics</a>", co-authored with my long-term collaborator Robin W. Tucker (Lancaster University), will be published as volume 222 in Springer's international monograph series <a href="https://www.springer.com/series/6001">Fundamental Theories of Physics</a>:
+In January 2026, my book "<a href="https://link.springer.com/book/9783031964510">Probing the Universe: A Geometrical View for Observers of Spacetime Physics</a>", co-authored with my long-term collaborator Robin W. Tucker (Lancaster University), was published as volume 222 in Springer's international monograph series <a href="https://www.springer.com/series/6001">Fundamental Theories of Physics</a>:
 </div>
 <p></p>
 <div class="center">